fwachsmuth/kaliscope/README.md

 ```
 This should bring tools/sconsProject and mvp-player submodules

-Now, it's time to edit default.sconf according to your configuration.
+Now, it's time to edit `default.sconf` according to your configuration.
-In the default configuration, I made a parent directory 3rdParties where I put
+In the default configuration, I made a subdirectory `extern` where I put
 my 3rd party libraries.
 To change your external libraries base dir,
 edit the variable extern in this file (default.sconf).

-If you are using Mac, adapt the last lines according to your
-XCode configuration.

-If you are not using Mac, remove the lines after '# Mac only'
+To compile for an M1 Mac, comment out the corresponding lines at the bottom.
+You might get a warning from `ld` that the boost archives were not compiled for x86_64, but you can ignore it.

 ## Running